phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 We will frequently perform manual fixes of an assembly using the Juicebox tool for visualizing Hi-C data aligned to an assembly.
 This visualizer and interactive assembly editor is a great way to fix the last 1% of problems that benefit from human eyes after Proximo has done 99% of the work.
 You can move contigs, invert contigs, and break contigs in this tool.
 Remaking an assembly FASTA from Juicebox fixes is a little hard and not automatic, but we are working on tools that allow us to do this.

 ### Remove homologous sequences
+There are various tools to remove haplotigs, e.g. [purge-haplotigs](https://www.biorxiv.org/content/early/2018/03/22/286252).

+### to be continued...